Poor Dad

 backhoe and grader."
 I took a swig of the bourbon and held back my reply: My father had designed crucial components of NASA's Lunar Lander.

 They talked about the upcoming Red Bluff Rodeo and the riding events.
 My riding experience was English Hunter/Jumper competitions at my private school.
-They talked about their battered Ford and Chevy trucks.
-I nodded and prayed that they hadn't noticed my `76 Fiat 124 convertible out on the dirt road.
+They spoke of their battered Ford and Chevy trucks.
+I nodded and prayed that they hadn't noticed my new Fiat Dino out on the dirt road.
 They chatted happily about tent camping 'in the national forest.
-My family owned a summer home on Long Island’s north shore and I raced hydroplanes on the Sound.
+My family owned a summer home on Long Island’s north shore, and I raced my hydroplane on the Long Island Sound.

+A gulf separated us.
 My father's deceptions fell away.
 Tallying up the evidence, there seemed to be nothing impoverished in my past.
 I was shocked.
 It was like finding out I was adopted.
 "We have no money" was the reality Mom and Dad drilled into me.
 They neglected to say that they spent their income as fast as they earned it.
+Deficit Spending was the post-war, suburban fandango.

-I now know that she’s right, for I lived in that destitute state of mind for over 20 years.
-Just as depressed people cannot see the positive, hopeful elements in the world, I could not see the wealth and advantage around me.
-Now, money is merely a marker; a simple token in society's board-less parlor game.
+I know that she’s right, for I lived in that destitute state of mind for over 20 years.
+Just as depressed people cannot see the positive, hopeful elements in the world, I could not see the wealth and advantages around me.
+Now, money is merely a marker, a simple token in society's boardless, parlor game.

 I hoped that, during the visit, I could explain to them why I didn't attend my father's funeral.